Accelerated Bachelor’s to Master’s in Music Performance/Composition

 - Students must receive a grade of B or better in the double-counted graduate-level courses.

 - Students who do not successfully complete the bachelor’s portion of this track, or whose GPA does not meet the requirements for this track, may not proceed to the graduate level unless such deficiencies are resolved.

 - Students who complete the bachelor’s degree but decide not to continue with the master’s degree will terminate their program with the fulfillment of all the requirements of the bachelor’s degree.

-- Students may withdraw from the combined bachelor’s-master’s degree program in music by informing the Chair and the Graduate Program Director in writing.
+- Students may withdraw from the accelerated bachelor’s-master’s degree program in music by informing the Chair and the Graduate Program Director in writing.

 - Students who drop out will be allowed to use graduate-level courses to complete the bachelor’s degree.

-- Students who are ineligible to participate in or who withdraw from the combined degree program cannot double count any courses for both bachelor’s and master’s degrees.
+- Students who are ineligible to participate in or who withdraw from the accelerated degree program cannot double count any courses for both bachelor’s and master’s degrees.

 - The bachelor’s degree will be awarded after all the degree requirements for the bachelor’s degree are met, which should normally be at the end of the fourth year.